-The 'Prospects' team, under the direction of Christine Eustace, our nominated Careers Lead for the College, is proud to hold the nationally recognised Quality in Careers Standard.
+The Prospect Trust Careers Service team, under the direction of Nikki Coleman, our nominated Careers Lead for the College, is proud to hold the nationally recognised Quality in Careers Standard.
 The Standard, one of the highest accolades an organisation can receive for excellence in this area of work, is aligned with the eight Gatsby Benchmarks for Good Careers Guidance and fully complies with the Department for Education's statutory guidance.
 Our Careers Education, Information and Guidance (CEIAG) programme is scrutinised and supported by Sue Myland, Vice Chair and CEIAG Link Councillor for the Academy Quality Council.

-We keep students informed about careers and progression events and opportunities in a variety of ways, including a weekly student newsletter 'Prospects News', a wide range of progression events and via the Prospects pages on the College's Study Directory.
+We keep students informed about careers and progression events and opportunities in a variety of ways, including a weekly student newsletter 'Careers News', a wide range of progression events and via the Careers, HE and Enrichment pages on the College's Study Directory.
 The work we do throughout the year with our students ensures they are prepared for their next steps after college - click the links to see a detailed plan of how we support our first year and second year students.

 We also understand how important the role parents/guardians play is in supporting young people with their next steps.
 As a College, we ensure that parents/guardians are kept well informed about all of the opportunities available to our students via the Parent portal, regular email communications and events such as Transition and Progression evenings.
 Parents/guardians can also access this Labour Market Information tool where you can compare different career areas by looking at their predicted growth/decline rates, average salaries and working hours.